tukaram40k/lfa-labs/reports/LAB1_REPORT.md

 ![img.png](images/img3.png)

 In conclusion, the task was implemented, but the functionality is still a bit bare-bones.
 Also, I assumed that derivation rules map a non-terminal symbol to a string of length at most 2 (eg. `S -> aB`).
 If the rules include longer strings (eg. `S -> abB`), the transition mapping function will not work, and the finite automaton will break.
+Expanding the implementation to handle longer derivation rules would make the solution more robust and applicable to a wider range of grammars.
+Additionally, further optimization of the transition mapping process could improve efficiency, especially for large grammars with numerous rules.
+Implementing error handling for invalid input strings and unexpected states would also enhance the overall reliability of the system.
+Future improvements could include visualizing the finite automaton’s state transitions to better understand the processing flow.

 ## References
 - [thank God Indians exist](https://www.youtube.com/watch?v=Qa6csfkK7_I)